Close Banner

 • Request a seat that is not in the corner, facing the wall, so you can see the characters coming.

-• If you have a later breakfast seating on Friday, Saturday or Sunday, you will still have access to breakfast foods, but you might get to experience the brunch foods, as well.
+• If you have a later breakfast seating, you will still have access to breakfast foods, but you might get to experience the brunch foods, as well.

 • Alert the server and host to any food allergies or preferences.